grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 Which is why _Curseborne_ fills me with apprehension: it is game haunted, if you will, by _Vampire: the Masquerade_, _Mage: the Ascension_ and others.
 It is, essentially, a product of pure nostalgia.
 A game written with the dubious premise "like the World of Darkness but different."
 Not that it's an unreasonable objective, but it comes from a place of practicality rather than creativity. _Curseborne_ doesn't start with a need and follow through with a game.
 It starts with a game in the hope it will become a need.
 It's not cynical, but maybe it's not entirely authentic either.

-Of course, authenticity itself is subjective, which is why I hold out hope for _Curseborne_.
+Of course, authenticity itself is subjective, and the accusation is probably a little unfair. *Curseborne* is a love letter to the urban horror genre, which is why I hold out hope for _Curseborne_.
 Can OP thread the needle here?
 Can lightening strike twice?
 Can _Curseborne_ give the _World of Darkness_ a run for its money?
 Or, better yet, could it be something entirely different; compelling for WoD fans, but bringing its own unique vision to the table?

 Maybe, but I also have some reservations with _Onyx Path Publishing_ themselves.
 Their audience seems to consist mostly of hardcore WoD fans who are willing to fork out cash on Kickstarters and expensive print-on-demand editions.
 (No shade here, I'm one of them.)
 However, this can lead to derivative and lengthy works filled with tedious lore that lacks much of the inventiveness of the original games, published to feed an insatiable hunger for nostalgic content regardless of quality.
 Many of these works are impenetrable, obscure and, well, a bit crusty.